awsdocs/amazon-eventbridge-user-guide/doc_source/content-filtering-with-event-patterns.md

 You can use `anything-but` with strings and numeric values, including lists that contain only strings, or only numbers\.

-The following shows single `anyting-but` matching, first with strings and then with numbers\.
+The following shows single `anything-but` matching, first with strings and then with numbers\.

 ```
 {